 Farm Dangers both physical and mental

 Even Superman has his limits.
-Written for Farm Futures and originally published at xxx on xxx Farms are dangerous places, and most of us know of someone who was injured or killed in a farm accident.
+Written for Farm Futures and originally published Oct.
+2024.
+Farms are dangerous places, and most of us know of someone who was injured or killed in a farm accident.
 When accidents happen the farm community rallies around the family and provides support.
 Go to many farms today, and there you will see high-visibility clothing, training programs, and discussions on how to stay safe during pre-harvest employee meetings.
 Farming is dangerous, beyond equipment-related injuries and deaths.
-Farming kills and injures at the mental level as well, but we often don't want to acknowledge...
+Farming kills and injures at the mental level as well, but we often don't want to acknowledge it.
+The...